Alphabetical List of Collections: V

 The Vermilion Parish Drainage District records consist of financial records, correspondence, clippings, drainage bonds, and other miscellaneous materials.
 This collection was donated by Lamar Boulet of Scott, Louisiana.

-The Vermilion Parish Office of Civil Defense was responsible for preparing for natural disasters or attack, and for cleaning up after such events.
+The Vermilion Parish Office of Civil Defense is responsible for creating preparedness plans in case of natural disasters or attack.
+It is also responsible for cleaning up after natural disasters as well as fixing damages throughout the parish caused by natural disasters.
 This collection includes correspondence and operational records, as well as records, photographs and newspaper clippings on natural disasters including Hurricane Audrey (1957) and Hurricane Andrew (1992).
+Civil Defense Director Robert J. Leblanc donated the collection.

 The Vermilionville Presbyterian Church was organized on August 23, 1875.
 This collection consists of a program of the first church services held in Lafayette.